 A 3 degree C (5.4F) rise in temperature guarantees disaster.
 This will cause the Greenland sheet to melt completely, and the ocean levels will rise more than 25 m (80’).
 Coastal cities will disappear setting of general panic.
 A 3 degree rise would burn away the Amazon forest, flood major cities and lowlands, and release more C02 from the melting of the methane hydrates now frozen on the floor of the Arctic ocean.
 Already there are methane vents in the floor of the Eastern Siberian Sea.
 There are more methane hydrates than all the known oil and gas, and methane is 8 times more potent as a greenhouse gas as C02.
 There was a 3 degree rise 3 million years ago, and sea levels were 25 m (80’) higher than today.
 If we follow the current rate of fossil fuel burning, then temperatures will rise 2-3 degrees by mid century, much sooner than predicted.
 Scientists say that we are now on a trajectory of 5-6 degrees C.

 Rising air C02 levels are heating the air, which in turn heats the oceans.
 This increases ocean volume which adds to coastal flooding.
 Dissolved C02 in the ocean forms carbonic acid which lowers the pH of the ocean toward acid which kills animals, especially coral.
-Furthermore, garbage, over fishing, and polluted dead zones are turning the oceans into lifeless dumps.
+Furthermore, garbage, sewage, industrial waste, over fishing, and polluted dead zones are turning the oceans into lifeless dumps.

 Rivers are fed by glaciers that supply water used for irrigation, and the glaciers are disappearing.
 When the glaciers are gone, as in the Tibet plateau for example; China, India, and Pakistan will fail to grow adequate wheat crops, and this will drive up the world price of wheat and rice.